shantanu-ai/Explainability-with-LTH/README.md

 ## Objective:

-Code for the course [CMU 16-824: Visual Learning and Recognition](https://visual-learning.cs.cmu.edu/).
+Code for the project of the course [CMU 16-824: Visual Learning and Recognition](https://visual-learning.cs.cmu.edu/).
 In this project, we study the relationship between pruning and explainability.
 We validate if the explanations generated from the pruned network using [Lottery ticket hypothesis](https://visual-learning.cs.cmu.edu/) (LTH) are consistent or not.
 Specifically we prune a neural network using LTH.
 Next we generate and compare the local and global explanations using [Grad-CAM](https://arxiv.org/pdf/1610.02391.pdf) and [Concept activations](https://arxiv.org/abs/1711.11279) respectively.
 Overview of our method is as follows:
 ![A test image](./doc/image/arch.png)